Dealing with stigma against real artists using AI as a tool for social media.

 ((The datasets used to power your ai image generators are fundamentally built on ethically dubious legal loopholes.
 Laion 5B (the most widely used dataset) was compiled by a German research company called Laion, (a company owned by Stability Ai) and the images were collected by another non-profit called common crawl, who collected around 5 billion images from around the internet to train its dataset.))

 For any art medium, references are needed to create art, and to make realistic art more accurate.
 If you are a true artist, you would know that images are needed to gain ideas and inspiration.
 So, are you supposing that AI should somehow be different?
-Is your supposition that is should somehow generate images from nothing?
+Is your supposition that it should somehow generate images from nothing?
 We don't even do that with traditional art.

 The purpose of compiling the Laion 5B dataset was likely multifaceted, but one of the primary objectives was indeed to use the dataset for training AI models, particularly those focused on image generation or related tasks.
 By gathering a large volume of images from the internet, the dataset provides a diverse and extensive collection of visual data that can be utilized to train AI algorithms to understand and generate images in various styles, contexts, and categories.